Quality control in industry

 2. Accuracy and Precision

 3D scanning offers extremely high measurement accuracy, often in the micrometer range.
 This allows the identification of even the smallest deviations from the norm that might be missed using traditional methods.
-Precise data can be crucial in industries that require the highest quality standards, such as aerospace, automotive, and medical.
+Precise data can be crucial in industries that require the highest quality standards, such as aerospace, automotive, and medical sectors.

 3. Complex Geometries